daisygith/Challanges/readme.md

 Create a method that takes an array of 10 integers (between 0 and 9) and returns a string of those numbers formatted as a phone number
 **(e.g. (555) 555-5555)**.

+                                        Ex13.

+                                        Ex14.

+Create a function that takes a string and returns the number (count) of vowels contained within it.

+**- a, e, i, o, u are considered vowels (not y).**

+**All test cases are one word and only contain letters.**

+                                        Ex15.

+                                        Ex16.
+Create a function that takes two numbers as arguments *(num, length)* and returns an array of multiples of num until the array length reaches length.

+**Notice that num is also included in the returned array.**